codepath/android_guides/Managing-Threads-and-Custom-Services.md

 ### Threading Glossary

-All threading management options within Android including `AsyncTask`, `HandlerThread` and `ThreadPoolExecutor` are all built on even more foundational classes that power threads.
+All threading management options within Android including `AsyncTask`, `HandlerThread` and `ThreadPoolExecutor` are all built on foundational classes that power threading.
 The following is a glossary of concepts that power threading within the Android OS:

 | Name      | Description |
 | ----      | ----------- |